hattipjs/hattip/readme.md

   - [`graphql`](./packages/middleware/graphql): GraphQL middleware
   - [`session`](./packages/middleware/session): Session middleware

-A zero-config development environment based on [Vite](https://vitejs.dev) is also in the works
+A zero-config development environment based on [Vite](https://vitejs.dev) is also in the works.

 ## Credits